trivial name

 2. A non-systematic name for a chemical element (see systematic element name).

-Trivial names for elements, such as "heavy metals", "noble metals", and "rare-earth elements" are terms of convenience, and either do not occur as such in the periodic table or do not form strict, coherent groups in the table.
-"Iron" is an arguable example, its name not matching the symbol "Fe" for "ferrum".
+Trivial names for types of elements, such as "heavy metals", "noble metals", and "rare-earth elements" are terms of convenience, and either do not occur as such in the periodic table or do not form strict, coherent groups in the table.
+Element 137 (systematic name: untriseptium) is called by the unofficial trivial name "feynmanium", though it will not have an official trivial name until it is discovered.

 3. (biology) A commonly used, non-systematic name for an organism.